 Based on the expected number of patients for the indicaiton, and insights from the Therapy Impact Modeling Tool's annual estimated PMPM for the indication, expected likely maximum cost that the plan could experience, and cost for one patient, you can assess whehlikeallows you to estimate the expected per member per month (PMPM) impact on your plan for the medicine.
 It also considers statistical confidence intervals and calculates the likely maximum number that the PMPM will not exceed.

-Note, that these estimates do not take into account any additional treatment costs or any cost-offsets from existing therapies that might be displaced by these treatments or downstream medical, pharmaceutical or other benefits or cost savings that might be achieved.
+Note, that these estimates do not take into account any additional treatment costs or any cost-offsets from existing therapies that might be displaced by these treatments or subsequent medical, pharmaceutical or other benefits or cost savings that might be achieved.
 As you further analyze these questions internally, this would be something to consider.

 The Solution Priorization Tool will ask you to evaluate: